tum-pbs/pbdl-book/overview.md

-No matter whether we're considering forward or inverse problem, the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations.
+No matter whether we're considering forward or inverse problem, the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations via partial differential equations (PDEs).
 Taking a global perspective, the following three categories can be identified to categorize _physics-based deep learning_ (PBDL)
 techniques: